 Keep the incision clean and dry (do not apply anything to the incision).
 No bathing or swimming for 14 days.

-Give all medications as directed and call us if you believe Penny is having an adverse reaction to any of the prescriptions.
+Give all medications as directed and call us if you believe your pet is having an adverse reaction to any of the prescriptions.

-It is very important that you complete Penny’s entire prescribed medication regimen when you go home.
+It is very important that you complete your pet’s entire prescribed medication regimen when you go home.

 The medications help with inflammation, pain relief, and aids in preventing infection.

-If Penny loses his/her appetite, begins vomiting, develops diarrhea, or dark/tarry stools please call us immediately.
+If your pet loses his/her appetite, begins vomiting, develops diarrhea, or dark/tarry stools please call us immediately.

-During the 6-8-week confinement period, it is recommended that Penny be given 2/3 the portion of their normal food amount to prevent weight gain.
+During the 6-8-week confinement period, it is recommended that your pet be given 2/3 the portion of their normal food amount to prevent weight gain.

-Penny should show steady, continual improvement.
+Your pet should show steady, continual improvement.
 Sharp yelps, cries, or sudden changes in the way they use the limb may all be signs of a problem.
-If Penny suddenly become painful, please contact us.
+If your pet suddenly becomes painful, please contact us.